WaterSure scheme – help with paying water bills

 - Crohn's disease

 You can also apply for WaterSure if there is someone in your household who has another medical condition which means using higher than average amounts of water.
 Water companies will ask for details from a doctor.

 You can’t apply for WaterSure if the high use of water in your household is because of things like:

 - watering a garden using something other than a watering can or sprinkler – for example a hose

 - refilling a pond or swimming pool with a capacity of more than 10,000 litres.

-However, if you have another condition which isn't on this list, you will need to provide evidence from your doctor, including how the condition is treated and the effect it has on how much water you use.
+You'll need to provide evidence of your medical condition from your doctor, including how the condition is treated and the effect it has on how much water you use.